praveek/aepsdk-ui-ios/Documentation/Sources/configure-extension.md

     center.delegate = self

-    // these `UNNotificationAction`s are for demonstration purposes only let openInAppAction = UNNotificationAction(identifier: "customAction", title: "Open in App") let replyAction = UNNotificationAction(identifier: "replyAction", title: "Reply")

     // create a category with desired actions and `AEPNotification` as the identifier let myCategory = UNNotificationCategory(identifier: "AEPNotification",
-                                            actions: [openInAppAction, replyAction],
+                                            actions: [],
                                             intentIdentifiers: [],
                                             options: [.customDismissAction])

-    // register your category
+    // register the category
     UNUserNotificationCenter.current().setNotificationCategories([myCategory])

     // if not done elsewhere, register the app to receive remote notifications